Rdatatable/data.table/README.md

   18. GForce `min` and `max` functions handle `NaN` correctly, [#1461](https://github.com/Rdatatable/data.table/issues/1461).
 Thanks to @LyssBucks for [asking on SO](http://stackoverflow.com/q/34081848/559784).

+  19. Warnings on unable to detect column types from middle/last 5 lines are now moved to messages when `verbose=TRUE`.
+Closes [#1124](https://github.com/Rdatatable/data.table/issues/1124).

 #### NOTES

   1. Updated error message on invalid joins to reflect the new `on=` syntax, [#1368](https://github.com/Rdatatable/data.table/issues/1368).
 Thanks @MichaelChirico.